Chapter OneThe House Used Otherwise

 Nannie watched.

 When I finished, I stepped back without slapping dust from my hands or making a joke of it.
 She climbed onto the wagon seat beside her father.
 For a moment I thought she would say nothing.
 Then she looked at the stacked sacks.
-“Better,” she said.

 One word.

-I carried that word home like praise, though she had not meant to give me any.
 After they left, Jonas found me near the race clearing chaff from the grate.
 “That one sees straight,” he said.
-I kept working.
-“She sees much.”

 “That is not always a comfort.”